tgenaitay/lapartdesamis/README.md

 ## Development

-To run the development server:
+To run the development server (nodemon used for hot reload):

 ```bash
 cd server